jamedeus/plant-tracker/backend/plant_tracker/cache_documentation.md

 ### `plant_options_{user_primary_key}`
 - Stores dict with plant uuids as keys and plant details dict as values
 - Contains all plants that are not in a group, used to populate add plants modal cards
-- Includes database primary key of user account that owns plants
+- Name includes database primary key of user account that owns plants
 - Set by `models.get_plant_options`,
   * Never expires
   * Updated if Plant model owned by same user saved (`tasks.update_instance_details_in_cached_plant_options_hook`)